emberjs/rfcs/text/0000-colocated-tests.md

 This same flexibility should be available for routes, controllers, etc -- but is out of scope for this RFC as other resolver implementations may be in-flight.
 Avoiding implementing `componentStructure` for the rest of the `app` directory does not have any impact on test co-location as the resolver is not involved with finding test file locations.
 For example, it would be valid to have `app/routes/{route-name}.js` and tests located at `app/routes/__tests__/{route-name}.test.js`.

+### Addons, in-repo Addons and Engines

+For normal addons, living as their own entire project, the lookup rules for apps will apply.
+For in-repo addons and engines, there is the possibility that the implementation of this feature would enable things not possible today.
+For example, if the "test finder" followed the glob: `**/*(\.test.js|-test.js)`, (excluding node\_modules, etc), that would include tests that are in in-repo addons and engines, which today, do not support their own tests -- the in-repo addon or engine still wouldn't support their own tests, exactly, as they would run as part of the parent app's test suite.
+This might be desired behavior as it would allow the in-repo addon and engine to finally co-locate their tests with the behavior that those units implement.

 ### Reference: Where do the existing tests get migrated to?
 While tests in `app/` could live anywhere, these are to be the default locations for the generators to use.